vincentms1995/translate/readme.txt

 added objects where I think would be able to help to scroll smoothly.
 I will try it right now.

 I found out how it works but now I want to do that if I click the hyperlink I will smooth scroll to the about div

+changed scope of project to become my portfolio website to show what kind of things I can do with this webpage.

+Today I will sleep earlier so that I can have more time tomorrow in making changes in this personal project

 -Vince 8/18/2020